Intensive care medicine: In the United States

 In the United States, the specialty requires additional fellowship training for physicians having completed their primary residency training in internal medicine, pediatrics, anesthesiology, surgery or emergency medicine.
 US board certification in critical care medicine is available through all five specialty boards.
-Intensivists with a primary training in internal medicine sometimes pursue combined fellowship training in another subspecialty such as pulmonary medicine, cardiology, infectious disease, or nephrology.
+Intensivists with a primary training in internal medicine sometimes pursue combined fellowship training in another subspecialty such as pulmonology, cardiology, infectious disease, or nephrology.
 The American Society of Critical Care Medicine is a well-established multi professional society for practitioners working in the ICU including nurses, respiratory therapists, and physicians.

 Intensive care physicians have some of the highest percentages of physician burnout among all medical specialties, at 48 percent.

+In South Africa

+Intensive care training is provided as a fellowship and is awarded as a Sub-Specialty certificate of Critical Care (Cert.
+Critical Care) which is awarded by the Colleges of Medicine of South Africa.
+Candidates are eligible to enter sub specialty training after completing specialty training in Anaesthetics, Surgery, Internal Medicine, Obstetrics and Gynaecology, Paediatrics, Cardiothoracic surgery or Neurosurgery.

+Training usually takes place over 2 years during which time candidates rotate through different ICU's (Medical, Surgical, Paediatric etc.)

+In India

+Intensive care medicine (ICM) in India is a rapidly evolving field, responding to the increasing demand for specialized care in critical settings.
+Training in ICM is offered through various recognized programs that equip healthcare professionals with the necessary skills to manage critically ill patients.